 OWC in the Past

-Oregon Writers Colony was formed to support writers and establish a permanent writers’ retreat on the Oregon coast, which writers could use for projects and for classes.
+Their goal was to support writers and establish a permanent writers’ retreat on the Oregon coast, which writers could use for projects and for classes.
 The organization worked toward these goals by presenting writers conferences and workshops.

 OWC in the Present